xu-yuan1/openvino-docs/pages/documentation/performance-optimization.rst

 Another specific case is **first-inference latency** (for example, when a fast application start-up is required), where the resulting performance may be well dominated by the model loading time. :ref:`Model caching <doxid-openvino_docs__o_v__u_g__model_caching_overview>` may be considered as a way to improve model loading/compilation time.

 Finally, **memory footprint** restriction is another possible concern when designing an application.
 While this is a motivation for the use of the *model* optimization techniques, keep in mind that the throughput-oriented execution is usually much more memory consuming.
-For more details, see the :ref:`Runtime Inference Optimizations guide <doxid-openvino_docs_deployment_optimization_guide_dldt_optimization_guide>`.
+For more details, see the :ref:`Runtime Inference Optimizations guide <runtime_inference_optimizations>`.

 .. note:: To get performance numbers for OpenVINO, along with the tips on how to measure and compare it with a native framework, see the